Peña Flamenca de Londres

-Two years ago we launched the first flamenco dance prize in the UK, the Ron Hitchins Prize for Flamenco Dance, awarded to up-and-coming young dancers.
+We also launched the first flamenco dance prize in the UK, The Ron Hitchins Prize for Flamenco Dance, a bursary which we award to up-and-coming flamenco dancers.

-The Peña Flamenca de Londres is run by an elected committee of volunteers
+The Peña Flamenca de Londres is run a committee of volunteers:

 Peña Flamenca de Londres features the best flamenco artists from Spain and the UK.
 Most of our events are professional shows.
 We also hold juerga shows where students can perform alongside professionals in a friendly atmosphere like any peña in Spain.
 Over 1,000 professionals and amateur flamencos have performed on our stage since we began forty years ago!